ionspin/kotlin-multiplatform-libsodium/README.md

 ![Danger: Experimental](https://camo.githubusercontent.com/275bc882f21b154b5537b9c123a171a30de9e6aa/68747470733a2f2f7261772e6769746875622e636f6d2f63727970746f7370686572652f63727970746f7370686572652f6d61737465722f696d616765732f6578706572696d656e74616c2e706e67)

-# Libsodium bindings for Kotiln Multiplatform
+# Libsodium bindings for Kotlin Multiplatform

 Libsodium bindings project uses libsodium c sources and libsodium.js to provide a kotlin multiplatform wrapper library for libsodium.

+## Warning
+While this library is just a wrapper around the well known Libsodium library it still comes with high potential of introducing new attack surfaces, bugs and other issues and you shouldn't use it in production until it has been reviewed by community.

 ## Installation